-However, her friendship and working relationship with Yvonne which reaches a career-peak high in May dates back even further to the late sixties when they first met as undergrads in the UCD.
-They benefitted from what they describe as a “belief” in architecture.
-The power of the possible.
-They also benefitted from the radicalised students of that time who were hellbent on shaking up antiquated methods of teaching.
-The world was changing and Dublin should too.
+However, her friendship and working relationship with Yvonne, which reaches a career-peak high in May, dates back even further to the late sixties when they first met as undergrads in the UCD.
+They benefited from what they describe as a “belief” in architecture: the power of the possible.
+They also benefited from the radicalised students of that time who were hell-bent on shaking up antiquated methods of teaching.
+The world was changing and Dublin should change too.

 In the world of ‘Starchitects’ with global outposts from New York to Beijing, the grounding of Grafton has literally been on Grafton Street where they found the office above Weirs Jewellers in which they have remained to this day.
 Yvonne was originally looking for an apartment when she stumbled upon it.